Juneteenth will be official holiday: Blaz

 “Although slavery ended over 150 years ago, there has still been rampant, systemic discrimination and injustice in this state and this nation, and we have been working to enact real reforms to address these inequalities,” Cuomo said.

-Council Speaker Corey Johnson (D-Manhattan) noted that the City Council is observing Juneteenth and urged Congress to make it a federal holiday.
+Council Speaker Corey Johnson (D-Manhattan) noted that the City Council observed Juneteenth and urged Congress to make it a federal holiday.
 U.S. Sen. Kamala Harris (D-Calif.) announced Thursday she would introduce a bill declaring it one.

 “Observing Juneteenth reinforces our collective commitment to fight for racial justice,” Johnson said.
 “It’s a day that reminds us of the importance and seriousness of the work that’s been done towards securing civil rights for all Americans, and all that we have yet to do.”